 What to do with a Mechanical Engineering Degree

 Are you interested in pursuing a degree in mechanical engineering degree?
 You’ve come to the right place!
-This article will discuss the different paths you can take with a mechanical engineering degree, as well as its career outlook, current salaries, and relevant statistics to help you see if it’s the right choice for you.
+This article will discuss the different career paths you can take with a mechanical engineering degree, as well as its career outlook, current salaries, and relevant statistics to help you see if it’s the right choice for you.

 Employment Prospects Within Mechanical Engineering